Welcome to MDtRI, where interdisciplinary research meets mathematical modeling to address global health challenges.

 -

-Congratulations to our higher school researcher, Harshita Sinha, for (i) winning the prestigious Seattle Children's Research Institute Cancer and Blood Cancer Award and (ii) securing 4th place in the Washington state-level competition.
+Congratulations to our higher school researcher, Harshita Sinha, for (i) winning the prestigious Seattle Children's Research Institute Cancer and Blood Cancer Award, (ii) securing 4th place in the Washington state-level competition, and (iii) research presentation acceptance, Annual High School Neuroscience Forum at Stanford.

 -